DataManager Reference Guide

 |---|---|---|

-Locate and return the data of the nodes linked to the one specified by uri,
+Locate and return the data (properties) of the nodes linked to the one specified

-by the relationship named by rel_name, in the direction specified by dir
+From that node, follow the relationships named by `rel_name`, in the direction specified by `dir`.

 |